alperengormez/alperengormez.github.io/_posts/2024-10-12-can-machines-think-and-how.md

 Maybe I should spend more time on the Arf invariant and write an article on it.
 No rush though.

 ###### Acknowledgments
-<small>Thanks to Onuralp Görmez for reading the draft and providing valuable suggestions for improving the text.<br>
+<small>Thanks to Onuralp Görmez and Arsen Berk Tekdaş for reading the draft and providing valuable suggestions for improving the text.<br>
 Last edited: Oct 12, 2024.</small>